devlibx/gox-messaging/README.md

 ### Setting up SQS in local system

-Use following commaand to run it locally
+Use following command to run it locally

 ```shell
 docker run --rm -it -p 8000:4566 -p 4571:4571 localstack/localstack